Kevin-Okerlund/div-printer/README.md

 ---

 ### Print an external image
-Because smaller images are used where possible, you can print just the full-size versions of the image by supplying an external URL
+Print just an image by supplying an external URL to the `.image()` method.
+This is handy for printing a large version of an image found on the page.
  ```javascript
 PrintJob.image('url/to/image.jpg');
 ```